 Despite these minor complaints, however, the EVS Sports Shoulder Brace is a great choice for those seeking a brace that will provide stability to the shoulder while also allowing for a full range of motion.

 Like the EVS Sports SB03 Shoulder Brace, the McDavid Shoulder Support Brace provides support and compression while allowing for a full range of motion.

 It also has an adjustable arm closure that allows you to customize the level of compression.

-What makes this brace different than the EVS Sports Brace, however, is its patented HexPad Technology, a lightweight, breathable padding system designed to conform to the contours of the body for maximum support and protection.
+What makes this brace different from the EVS Sports Brace, however, is its patented HexPad Technology, a lightweight, breathable padding system designed to conform to the contours of the body for maximum support and protection.

 The McDavid Shoulder Support is a durable, high-quality brace that provides intense compression to aid in recovery from AC tears and other shoulder injuries.

 That said, the compression may be too intense for some.

 Depending on the severity of your injury and your tolerance for pain, this may not be the right brace for you.

 ActiveWrap Shoulder Ice Compression Support